shsvbjv/hello-world_2016/README.md

  * "merge" a pull request back into main.

 Detail examples can be found at "https://guides.github.com/activities/hello-world/".
+Note not to create a new repository in Step 1 of above example.
+You want to create a branch from this "shsvbjv / hello-world" repository; so you can add your name to this file.

-Don't forget to also get the latest Android Studio (Version 2.2, as of 9/19/2016).
+Don't forget to also get the latest Android Studio (Version 2.2, as of 9/19/2016) for IDE.

 Congrats!!